AI Governance Framework

 AI governance framework and compliance

 Governance frameworks are increasingly linked to formal regulatory and procurement requirements.
-A strong AI governance framework supports AI risk documentation, system transparency, training data traceability, lifecycle accountability, and independent verification.
+A strong framework supports AI risk documentation, system transparency, training data traceability, lifecycle accountability, and independent verification.

 This is especially relevant for organizations preparing for EU AI Act compliance, enterprise AI governance reviews, or customer trust assessments.
 Governance built on verifiable components is easier to document, easier to audit, and more credible to external reviewers.